Michaelmvh/virtual_tour_app/README.md

 ## Purpose

-This app is meant to make college campuses more accessible for people due to covid19, out of state students, or students with disabilities.
-Through this project I learned about: the dart programming language, Flutter, UI layouts, asynchronous programming, and noSQL databases.
+This app is meant to make information about college campuses more accessible for prospective students due to covid19, out of state students, or students with disabilities.
+Through this project I became familiar with Dart, Flutter, UI layouts, asynchronous programming, and noSQL databases.

 ## Overview